-The local particle radiation environment is monitored by the EPHIN detector.
+The local particle radiation environment was monitored by the EPHIN detector until 2018, when it was depowered due to erratic behavior related to increasing on-board temperatures.
 EPHIN consists of an array of 5 silicon detectors with anti-coincidence shielding.
 The instrument is sensitive to electrons in the energy range 150 keV - 5 MeV, and protons/helium isotopes in the energy range 5 - 49 MeV/nucleon.
 The field of view is 83 deg and the instrument is mounted on the sun side of the spacecraft near the HRMA.
 Prior to 2013 the EPHIN data rates were monitored by the OBC to activate commands to safe the ACIS and HRC during periods of high radiation such as a solar flare.
-Due to spacecraft heating, the EPHIN no longer produces reliable data and thus on-board radiation monitoring data are now provided by the ACIS and HRC instruments.
+Due to space-craft heating, the EPHIN no longer produces reliable data and thus on-board radiation monitoring data are now provided by the ACIS and HRC instruments.